JeromeJGuay/dcs5/README.md

   - segments_mode: The corresponding output_mode for each swipe segment.
   - mode_reading_profiles: The corresponding reading_profiles for each output modes.
 + keys_maps: Mapping of the key to either command or keyboard input.
+  - Two commands for a key.
+One default and one for when MODE is activated.
-  - Notes: The name of the keys are set in [dcs5/default_configs/devices_specification.json](dcs5/default_configs/devices_specification.json).
+  - The name of the keys are set in [dcs5/default_configs/devices_specification.json](dcs5/default_configs/devices_specification.json).
-  - Notes: Valid commands `["BACKLIGHT_UP", "BACKLIGHT_DOWN", "CHANGE_STYLUS", "UNITS_mm", "UNITS_cm", "MODE", "MODE_TOP", "MODE_BOTTOM"]`
+  - Valid commands `"BACKLIGHT_UP", "BACKLIGHT_DOWN", "CHANGE_STYLUS", "UNITS_mm", "UNITS_cm", "MODE", "MODE_TOP", "MODE_LENGTH", "MODE_BOTTOM", print <string to print>]`
-  - Notes: See the [dcs5/controller_configurations.py](dcs5/controller_configurations.py) module for the valid keyboard input.
+  - See the [dcs5/controller_configurations.py](dcs5/controller_configurations.py) module for the valid keyboard input.
-  - Notes: List of command are accepted.
+  - List of commands are accepted and executed one at a time.

 ### [dcs5/default_configs/devices_specification.json](dcs5/default_configs/devices_specification.json)
 + board: